edamontology/edam-browser/paper.md

 ##### Criteria 6 "Use edited version of EDAM "

 Edam ontology release a new version every trimester, the "in-developement" version can't be browser with BioPortal.
-With OLS authors need to do a volunteer and public submission.
+With OLS authors need to do a volunteer and public submission, the new version is then accessible within hours.

 ##### Criteria 7 "Local installation"